entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/pda-tutorial.md

       - Provide your connection URL to the KIE Server rest services, e.g http://my.server.net:8080/kie-server/services/rest/server.
       - Username/password should be for a jBPM or PAM service account user, e.g. krisv.
       - The Timeout is in milliseconds, e.g. 60000.
-   - (If you didn't use 'pam-demo' as your datasource name) Go to `Pages → Management` and configure the data sources for the widgets on the following pages: click `Design` on the page, then `Settings` on any widgets with `Settings` to review and update the config settings.
+   - (Optional) If you didn't use 'pam-demo' as your datasource name, go to `Pages → Management` and configure the data sources for the widgets on the following pages: click `Design` on the page, then `Settings` on any widgets with `Settings` to review and update the config settings.
       - PDA Dashboard
       - PDA Process Definition
       - PDA Smart Inbox